 If you are reading Cisco product documentation on the World Wide Web, you can submit technical comments electronically.
-Click Feedback in the toolbar and select Documentation.
+Click the Feedback link at the top of the Cisco documentation page.
 After you complete the form, click Submit to send it to Cisco.